 Ask for input from those you haven’t heard from.
 Virtual meetings are a challenge for many, especially large meetings.

 Practice patience.
 Communication online is more difficult.
 A good skill to develop is to simply be patient with other listeners.

 Do your part to make the transition to our virtual world as easy as you can by leading the way to better virtual listening.

 Remote working is now the new normal.
-Learn how to thrive in this new world of supervising virtual staff and teams with The Remote Boss Workshop.
-Sign up for this self-paced course today!
-Feel free to schedule a free consultation coaching session with me as well.
+Learn how to thrive in this new world of supervising virtual staff and teams with specialized training for your team.
+For details schedule a free consultation session with me .